 It is possible that both AirPods are functional and working correctly, but you can’t hear the sound from one AirPod because there is dirt on its mesh.

 You may think it is impossible, but only a small amount of earwax or dirt is needed to block the sound.

-Clean your AirPods using the Q-tip tool, lint-free microfiber fabric, cotton swab, or a needle (not recommended) to restore the sound.
+Clean your AirPods using the Q-tip tool, lint-free microfiber fabric, and cotton swab to restore the sound.